 No better time than now to get to know yourself, right?
 At CORRAL, our staff finds great value in understanding each other through the Enneagram, one of the most powerful and insightful tools for understanding ourselves and others.
 At its core, the Enneagram helps us to see ourselves at a deeper, more objective level and can be of invaluable assistance on our path to self-knowledge.
 It is a personality typing system made up of nine interconnected personality types, which all have a different way of thinking, feeling, and acting.
 Understanding which type you are can help you gain self-awareness and help with self-development.
 Let’s get to it.

-- Take this free test if you don’t know your number.
+- Take either this free test or this one if you don’t know your number.

 - Read detailed descriptions of your type.